ArcheWizard/Password_Manager/docs/security.md

 - Algorithm: Fernet (symmetric authenticated encryption; AES-128-CBC + HMAC; provided by the `cryptography` library)
 - Default key: 32-byte key stored in `secret.key` (generated on first use)
+- **NEW in v1.8**: Optional key protection: `secret.key` can be wrapped (encrypted) with a KEK derived from the master password and stored in `secret.key.enc`.
+When protected, the master password context must be set at login to unwrap the vault key.
-- Optional password-derived key: PBKDF2-HMAC-SHA256, 100,000 iterations, salt stored in `crypto.salt`
+- Password-derived key (for exports/imports): PBKDF2-HMAC-SHA256, iterations and salt configurable, stored in `crypto.salt` as JSON with KDF version metadata
+  - Current default: 100,000 iterations (v1)
-  - Used by `encrypt_password(..., master_password=...)` for export/import sealing
+  - Used by `encrypt_with_password_envelope()` for export/import sealing; returns separate encryption + HMAC keys
-  - Not used by default for the at-rest vault (which uses the file key)
+- **NEW in v1.8**: KDF versioning in `crypto.salt`: stores `{"kdf": "PBKDF2HMAC", "version": 1, "iterations": 100000, "salt": "<base64>", "updated_at": <ts>}` for forward compatibility; legacy raw salt files are auto-migrated on first load.

 Notes:

-- The module imports `Scrypt` but currently only PBKDF2 is used for derivation
-- Consider migrating to Argon2id or scrypt for KDF in future versions
+- The module supports multiple KDF params for future flexibility (Argon2id/scrypt can be added)
+- Backward compatible: legacy raw salt files and raw Fernet tokens (v2.0 exports) are still supported

 ## Master Password